Breven217/JoyfulSQL_MCP/README.md

 ## Security

 This server is intended for local development only.
 Do not expose it to the internet without proper security measures.
 The SSH tunneling provides an additional layer of security for remote database access.

+## Notes on SSH Tunneling

+When using the `odi_mysql_query` tool, the server will establish an SSH tunnel to the remote host.
+This requires:

+1. SSH client installed on your local machine
+2. Proper SSH configuration (keys, known_hosts, etc.)
+3. SSH access to the remote host

+The SSH tunnel will be automatically established when you make a query and closed when the server shuts down.